rixiobarrios/rock-paper-scissors/README.md

 Chose one of three options to play against the computer.
 Once you have chosen, the computer would also make a choice.
 A win, a lose or a draw message would be posted for each party.

+## Hardware Platform

+This game is web-based and can be played on desktop and laptop computers.
+Mobile option fot phones and tablets need optimization.

+## Competition Mode

+Single player

 ## Rules